 The Company holds a 92% ownership interest in Vital River, a commercial provider of research models and related services in China as of December 26, 2020.
 In 2019, the Company purchased an additional 5% equity interest in Vital River for \$7.9 million.
 The Company recorded a \$0.8 million gain in equity equal to the excess fair value of the 5% equity interest over the purchase price.
 Concurrent with the transaction, the pre-existing agreement was further amended to provide the Company with the right to purchase, and the noncontrolling interest holders with the right to sell, the remaining 8% equity interest (redeemable noncontrolling interest) at a contractually defined redemption value, subject to a redemption floor, which represents a derivative embedded within the equity instrument.
 These rights are exercisable beginning in 2022 and are accelerated in certain events.
 In 2019, the Company recorded a charge of \$2.2 million in Selling, general and administrative expenses within the consolidated statements of income, equal to the excess fair value of the hybrid instrument (equity interest with embedded derivative) over the fair value of the 8% equity interest.
-The redeemable noncontrolling interest is measured at the greater of the amount that would be paid if settlement occurred as of the balance sheet date based on the contractually defined redemption value (\$16.3 million as of December 26, 2020) and the carrying amount adjusted for net income (loss) attributable to the noncontrolling interest is classified in the mezzanine section of the consolidated balance sheets, which is presented above the equity section and below liabilities.
-The amount that the Company to purchase the remaining 8% equity interest is not limited.
+The redeemable noncontrolling interest is measured at the greater of the amount that would be paid if settlement occurred as of the balance sheet date based on the contractually defined redemption value (\$16.3 million as of December 26, 2020) and the carrying amount adjusted for net income (loss) attributable to the noncontrolling interest.
+As the noncontrolling interest holders have the ability to require the Company to purchase the remaining 8% interest, the noncontrolling interest is classified in the mezzanine section of the consolidated balance sheets, which is presented above the equity section and below liabilities.
+The amount that the Company could be required to pay to purchase the remaining 8% equity interest is not limited.